rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

 * The consistent performance of colocated hosting

-When you create a Cloud Server, if you make it an OnMetal Cloud Server, you can choose one of three flavor classes designed to support specific
+When you create a server, if you make it an OnMetal server, you can choose one of three flavor classes designed to support specific
 workloads: